Mainz Zoo, Gonsenheim site

 Gonsenheim Wildlife Park

-Mainz Zoo consists of two facilities.
-In addition to Gonsenheim Wildlife Park, there are also the bird enclosures in Mainz City Park.
+The Mainz Zoo consists of two facilities.
+In addition to the Gonsenheim Wildlife Park, there are also the aviaries in Mainz City Park.

 The wildlife park is located in the Mainz-Gonsenheim district, on Kirchstraße, in the immediate vicinity of the Lennebergwald nature reserve.
 Covering a total area of 3.1 hectares, the wildlife park has a forest-like character and is currently home to 14 different species and around 130 animals.
 These include red deer, fallow deer, mouflon, wild boar, wildcats, raccoons, ferrets, and poultry.